Market Analysts see DocuSign Inc. [DOCU] falling to $48. Time to buy?

 JP Morgan have made an estimate for DocuSign Inc. shares, keeping their opinion on the stock as Underweight, with their previous recommendation back on March 10, 2023.
 The new note on the price target was released on February 23, 2023, representing the official price target for DocuSign Inc. stock.
 Previously, the target price had yet another raise to $52, while UBS analysts kept a Sell rating on DOCU stock.
 On January 05, 2023, analysts increased their price target for DOCU shares from 50 to 70.

-DocuSign Inc. [DOCU] fell into the red zone at the end of the last week, falling into a negative trend and dropping by -4.35.
-With this latest performance, DOCU shares gained by 2.67% in over the last four-week period, additionally plugging by 17.74% over the last 6 months – not to mention a drop of -46.56% in the past year of trading.
+DocuSign Inc. [DOCU] fell into the red zone at the end of the last week, falling into a negative trend and dropping by -6.74.
+With this latest performance, DOCU shares dropped by -9.01% in over the last four-week period, additionally plugging by 21.02% over the last 6 months – not to mention a drop of -46.50% in the past year of trading.

 Operating Margin for any stock indicates how profitable investing would be, and DocuSign Inc. [DOCU] shares currently have an operating margin of -2.09 and a Gross Margin at +78.25.
 DocuSign Inc.’s Net Margin is presently recorded at -3.87.